joshukraine/dotfiles

 git clone https://github.com/joshukraine/dotfiles.git ~/dotfiles

-Read the setup script.
+Read the setup script and check available options.

 less ~/dotfiles/setup.sh